-The format of a macro instruction is:
+The format of a macro-instruction is:

-Name Operation Operand 1 4 4 • 0-200 operands, separated by commas.
+Name Operation Operand

+Any sym- Mnemonic 0-200 operands,

+bol or operation separated by

+blank code commas.

-The name field of the macro instruction may contain a symbol.
+The name field of the macro-instruction may contain a symbol.
 The symbol will not be defined unless a symbolic parameter appears in the name field of the prototype and the same parameter appears in the name field of a generated model statement.

-The operation field contains the mnemonic operation code of the macro instruction.
-The mnemonic operation code must be the same as the mnemonic operation code of a macro definition in the source program or in the macro library.
+The operation field contains the mnemonic operation code of the macroinstruction.
+The mnemonic operation code must be the same as the mnemonic operation code of a macro-definition in the source program or in the macro library.

-The macro definition with the same mnemonic operation code is used by the assembler to process the macro instruction.
-If a macro definition in the source program and one in the macro library have the same mnemonic operation code, the macro definition in the source program is used.
+The macro-definition with the same mnemonic operation code is used by the assembler to process the macro-instruction.
+If a macro-definition in the source program and one in the macro library have the same mnemonic operation code, the macro-definition in the source program is used.

-The placement and order of the operands in the macro instruction is determined by the placement and order of the symbolic parameters in the operand field of the prototype statement.
+The placement and order of the operands in the macro-instruction is determined by the placement and order of the symbolic parameters in the operand field of the prototype statement.

-MACRO INSTRUCTION OPERANDS
+MACRO-INSTRUCTION OPERANDS

-Any combination of up to 255 characters may be used as a macro instruction operand provided that the following rules concerning apostrophes, parentheses, equal signs, ampersands, commas, and blanks are observed.
+Any combination of up to 255 characters may be used as a macroinstruction operand provided that the following rules concerning apostrophes, parentheses, equal signs, ampersands, commas, and blanks are observed.